 CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

-Indiana does not require general continuing education hours for RN license renewal.
-This makes it one of the few states without mandatory CE requirements for registered nurses.
+¶ Indiana does not require general continuing education hours for RN license renewal, one of the few states without mandatory CE for registered nurses.

 Indiana has approximately 105,000 licensed registered nurses serving a population of 6.9 million.
 Indianapolis is home to Indiana University Health, the state's largest health system, as well as major employers like Community Health Network and Ascension St. Vincent.
 The state has invested in nursing education to address workforce needs.